-When I came across an article on line from the Seattle Times about Panzanella, I knew some of my tomatoes were destined for greatness.
+When I came across an article online from the Seattle Times about Panzanella, I knew some of my tomatoes were destined for greatness.
 There was a Panzanella I knew I’d love!
-One with lovely, slightly crisp, slightly chewy home-made “croutons” in it.
+One with lovely, slightly crispy, slightly chewy home-made “croutons” in it.

 I admit to a bit of an aversion to some Panzanellas – and to soggy bread.
 Not a problem in this salad.
 We ate this to death, three of us at the house.
 Polished it off.
 Practically licked the plates clean.

 The recipe said six servings and I had actually made more – I just had to use up more of our tomatoes…and we still ate it all.
 It’s that good.
 Or maybe we’re just piggy piggies.
 Or both, lol!!
 It was pretty much our meal.
 There’s a lot of olive oil in this but the saving grace – it’s the good kind of oil, full of Omega-3.